Ronnie Rooke

 Ronald Leslie Rooke (7 December 1911 – 9 June 1985) was an English footballer who played as a centre forward.
-During his three decades' playing career he scored at least 931 goals in 1029 official matches, among which more than 765 league goals at all levels.
-According to the RSSSF he is the best league goalscorer of all time, and the third overall behind Erwin Helmchen and Josef Bican.
+During his three decades' playing career, he scored at least 934 goals in 1030 official matches, among which more than 768 league goals at all levels.
+According to the RSSSF, he is the best league goalscorer of all time, and the fourth overall behind Erwin Helmchen, Josef Bican and Cristiano Ronaldo.